dsarrut/gate-exercices/ex2.md

 Example of command for vv : ```vv data/patient-2mm.mhd --fusion output/3d-pat-Edep.mhd``` to superimpose the computed edep to the CT image.

+In addition to the 3D "edep" map, depth and transverse profiles are output in txt files `depth-pat.txt` and `profile-pat.txt`.
+You may want to write a python script to plot those curves.

 ### Notes on coordinates systems

 An image, in particular a medical image, is always associated with a coordinate systems.